 Neighbouring Manchester fares no better, responsible for a shortfall of a massive £12.3 million, while Blackpool accounts for £4.3 million.

 Council tax debts

 Citizens Advice and the StepChange Debt Charity have both reported significant jumps in the number of people struggling with council tax debt this year.
 According to Citizens Advice, it is now the most common problem it sees – it reckons it will deal with 191,400 council tax debt issues this year, which is a 20% increase.

 This could be to do with the changes to council tax benefit in 2013 (which saw it replaced with a localised council tax support), which meant that more than two million low-income families have had to pay an average of nearly £140 more council tax a year.

-Council tax arrears are classed as a priority debt, so not paying can lead to significant problems.
+Council tax debts are classed as a priority, so not paying can lead to significant problems.
 Your local authority can apply to take the money you owe from your benefits or wages, bailiffs can be sent to your home or you could even be sent to prison.